Unit 1: Earth Science

 A new art gallery is going up in your town, and as a local artist you’ve been selected to present your artwork in an entire section of the gallery.
 The art you’ve chosen to display depicts a timeline of how the understanding of Chemistry has changed over time.
 Your art pieces are dynamic, consisting of different types of models, paints, digital pieces and hand draw pieces, all created to show different theories (Kinetic Molecular Theory and the Atomic Theory) as well as models (Bohr) in Chemistry.

 This course consists of 4 modules, Biology, Earth Science, Chemistry and Physics.
-Each module is designed to take approximately 7 weeks.
-Each week consists of two 45 minute lessons.
+Each module is designed to take approximately 10 weeks.
+Each week consists of three 60 minute lessons in addition to assignments, quizzes and project work.

 Students are required to stream videos contained within the course content, download and print assignments and note packages, scan (either by taking pictures or physically scanning) and upload their assignments within Moodle.Ordering Information